WWU-IETC-R-Collab/CEDENSURF-Mod/CEDENSURF_Merge.md

 This method identified only 657 exact duplicates in the entire WQ dataset.

-Is it only some programs that have duplication?
-YES: 9/17 programs
+Only 9/17 programs present these exact duplicates

 ```r